-- Minimize the quantity of non-metals used in oxygen systems; - Take account of heat dissipation in the design by embedding the non-metal part in an adequate mass of burn resistant metal which will act as a heat sink; - Avoid locating non-metals directly in the gas stream; - Prevent excessive movement of the component; - Ensure that the material is physically and chemically stable at the service conditions; and - Ensure that a non-metal component does not prevent electrical continuity between internal parts except at insulting joints.
+- Minimise the quantity of non-metals used in oxygen systems; - Select non-metal material with low heat of combustion and high AIT (see 4.5.1); - Take account of energy (heat) dissipation in the design by embedding the non-metal part in an adequate mass of burn resistant metal with high thermal conductivity, which can act as a heat sink; - Avoid locating non-metals directly in the gas stream; - Prevent excessive movement of the component; - Ensure that the material is physically and chemically stable at the service conditions; and - Ensure that a non-metal component does not prevent electrical continuity between internal parts except at insulating joints.

-In addition to these design practices, special care should be taken with the cleaning procedure, particularly if a solvent is used.
+In addition to these design practices, care should be taken with the cleaning procedure, particularly if a solvent is used.
 It is important to check that the solvent is compatible with the non-metals and thereby avoid any contamination of the non-metal part, or the item of equipment, by polluted solvent.
 All cleaning solvent residuals should be removed.